fhswf/MLPro/doc/rtd/content/03_machine_learning/mlpro_rl/sub/04_agents.rst

   This figure is taken from `MLPro 1.0 paper <https://doi.org/10.1016/j.mlwa.2022.100341>`_.

-Moreover, an environment model (known as `EnvModel class <https://mlpro.readthedocs.io/en/latest/content/rl/agents/mbagents.html>`_) can be supplemented to a single-agent, i.e. for model-based RL cases.
+Moreover, an environment model (known as :ref:`EnvModel class <target_agents_MBRL>`) can be supplemented to a single-agent, i.e. for model-based RL cases.
 This class can be used for model-based learning, which learns the behaviour or dynamics of the environment.
 Another possible extension of the model-based agent is an action planner.
 Action planner uses the environment model (or EnvModel) to plan the next action by predicting the output on a certain horizon.
-An example of action planner algorithms is `Model Predictive Control (MPC) <https://github.com/fhswf/MLPro/blob/main/src/mlpro/rl/pool/actionplanner/mpc.py>`_, which is also provided in MLPro.
+An example of action planner algorithms is :ref:`Model Predictive Control (MPC) <target_mpc_RL>`, which is also provided in MLPro.

 Additionally, you can find the more comprehensive explanations of agents in MLPro-RL including a sample application on controlling a UR5 Robot in this paper:
 `MLPro 1.0 - Standardized Reinforcement Learning and Game Theory in Python <https://doi.org/10.1016/j.mlwa.2022.100341>`_.